steve-afrin/java-11-to-17-features/switch-expressions/README.md

 Run the `QuarterEnumTest` class in the `org.example` package and observe that all the tests pass the assertion of the expected `QuarterEnum` value for the provided `Month` value.

+Contrast and compare the ease of use between the older style `switch` statement as illustrated in code in the `QuarterEnumSwitchStatement` class and the newer style `switch` expression as illustrated in the `QuarterEnum` class.